rpthibeault/rpthibeault/README.md

 ### Current Focus

-My primary focus is on Linux Kernel Development.
+My current focus is on embedded development.
-> I have completed the Linux Foundation's Linux Kernel Mentorship Program (Fall 2025)

 ### Open Source Contributions

-I am actively contributing to the Linux Kernel.
+> I have completed the Linux Foundation's Linux Kernel Mentorship Program (Fall 2025) I am actively contributing to the Linux Kernel.

 * View my activity and patch submissions in the Linux Kernel Mailing Lists [on lore.kernel.org](https://lore.kernel.org/all/?q=Raphael%20Pinsonneault-Thibeault)